 From measuring all those gravitational wave cycles, we can measure the chirp mass stupidly well.
 Unfortunately, converting the chirp mass into the component masses is not easy.
 The ratio of the two masses is degenerate with the spins of the neutron stars, and we don’t measure these well.
 In the plot below, you can see the probability distributions for the two masses trace out bananas of roughly constant chirp mass.
 How far along the banana you go depends on what spins you allow.
 We show results for two ranges: one with spins (aligned with the orbital angular momentum) up to 0.89, the other with spins up to 0.05.
 There’s nothing physical about 0.89 (it was just convenient for our analysis), but it is designed to be agnostic, and above the limit you’d plausibly expect for neutron stars (they should rip themselves apart at spins of ~0.7); the lower limit of 0.05 should safely encompass the spins of the binary neutron stars (which are close enough to merge in the age of the Universe) we have estimated from pulsar observations.
 The masses roughly match what we have measured for the neutron stars in our Galaxy.
 (The combinations at the tip of the banana for the high spins would be a bit odd).

 If we were dealing with black holes, we’d be done: they are only described by mass and spin.
 Neutron stars are more complicated.
 Black holes are just made of warped spacetime, neutron stars are made of delicious nuclear material.
 This can get distorted during the inspiral—tides are raised on one by the gravity of the other.
 These extract energy from the orbit and accelerate the inspiral.
 The tidal deformability depends on the properties of the neutron star matter (described by its equation of state).
 The fluffier a neutron star is, the bigger the impact of tides; the more compact, the smaller the impact.
 We don’t know enough about neutron star material to predict this with certainty—by measuring the tidal deformation we can learn about the allowed range.
-Unfortunately, we also don’t yet have good model waveforms including tides, so for now we’ve just done a preliminary analysis.
+Unfortunately, we also didn’t yet have good model waveforms including tides, so for to start we’ve just done a preliminary analysis (an improved analysis was done for the GW170817 Properties Paper).
 We find that some of the stiffer equations of state (the ones which predict larger neutron stars and bigger tides) are disfavoured; however, we cannot rule out zero tides.
 This means we can’t rule out the possibility that we have found two low-mass black holes from the gravitational waves alone.
 This would be an interesting discovery; however, the electromagnetic observations mean that the more obvious explanation of neutron stars is more likely.

 From the gravitational wave signal, we can infer the source distance.
 Combining this with the electromagnetic observations we can do some cool things.